 Surgery is often considered the best and in some cases the only, treatment for severe cases of IVDD in dogs.
 The goal of IVDD surgery is to remove the diseased intervertebral disk material to relieve the pressure on your dog's spinal cord, restore normal blood flow, and prevent disc problems in the future.
 To achieve this goal, a combination of surgeries may be used to treat dogs with IVDD.

 The surgeries used to treat your dog's IVDD will largely depend upon the location of the diseased disc.
 There are several different IVDD surgeries including hemilaminectomy, laminectomy, fenestration, and ventral slot.
-In some cases, a vertebral stabilization (fusion) procedure may also be recommended, especially in large breed dogs.
-The cost of your dog's IVDD surgery will depend on many factors including your dog's overall health, age, and weight, as well as where on your dog the injury is and where in the country you live.
+In some cases, a vertebral stabilization (fusion) procedure may also be recommended, especially in large-breed dogs.
+The cost of your dog's IVDD surgery will depend on many factors including your dog's overall health, age, and weight, as well as where your dog the injury is and where in the country you live.
 The only way to get an accurate estimate regarding the cost of IVDD surgery for your dog is to speak to your veterinary professional.

 The Success Rate of IVDD Surgery In Dogs